jyotissugata/As-Sane-As-Possible/README.md

 Impact: Windsurf handled the rapid architecting of the C# ScriptableObject systems and the core Turn-Based engine.
 It allowed me to focus on high-level logic and balancing while the AI handled the boilerplate implementation of the Drag & Drop and UI Event systems.

-3. Generative Assets
-Role: Used for UI icons, employee portraits, and background music.

-Impact: Allowed for a cohesive "Corporate Satire" aesthetic without diverting time from core mechanic development.

 ## Evaluation Check
 Functional: The core loop (Drag-to-Assign -> Next Turn -> Sanity/Money Calculation) is fully operational.